Colby Rasmus: Houston Astros

 On January 20, 2015, Rasmus signed a one-year, $8 million contract with the Houston Astros.
 As an everyday starter for the Astros, he finished the 2015 season batting .238/.314/.475 with 25 home runs and 61 RBIs in 137 games played.

-In the 2015 American League Wild Card Game against the New York Yankees, Rasmus hit a solo home run to score the first run of an eventual 3-0 win that advanced the Astros to the 2015 American League Division Series (ALDS).
+In the American League Wild Card Game against the New York Yankees, Rasmus hit a solo home run to score the first run of an eventual 3–0 win that advanced the Astros to the American League Division Series (ALDS).
 He also homered in each of the first two games of the ALDS.
 In the process, he set an MLB record for having an extra-base hit in each of his first six career postseason games, dating back to his tenure with the Cardinals.
 The Astros went on to lose the series and Rasmus finished the playoffs leading his team in nearly every offensive category.
 He batted 7 for 17 (.412 average) along with four home runs, six RBIs, seven walks, and an OPS of 1.760.

 On November 12, 2015, Rasmus became the first player in MLB history to accept a qualifying offer, signing a one-year, $15.8 million contract to return to Houston.

 For the 2016 season, he batted .206/.286/.355 (hitting .226 against righties, but .136 against lefties) with 15 home runs and 54 RBIs in 107 games.
 In October, he had hip and hernia surgery.

 Tampa Bay Rays

 In January 2017, Rasmus agreed to a one-year contract with the Tampa Bay Rays with a $5 million base salary and up to $2 million in incentives.
 On June 23, he went on the disabled list with left hip soreness.
 The Rays planned to re-activate him on June 30, but he never returned to the lineup.

 On July 13, with the Rays in the middle of a pennant race, Rasmus announced that he had decided to "step away from baseball", and was taking a "leave of absence" from Major League Baseball.
 The Rays released a statement saying that they "fully support Colby's decision..." and would "respect... the privacy of Colby and his family...", offering no further comment.
 Following this, they placed him on the restricted list, which is not paid; Rasmus thus was not paid $2.2 million.
 Rasmus later said: "Man, it wasn't fulfilling me with all the happiness in the world...
-Chasing the dream, chasing the money – leaves you kind of empty.
+Chasing the dream, chasing the money — leaves you kind of empty.
 So I wanted to go home and just enjoy the time away."
-For the season, he played in 32 games in the majors, batting .281/.318/.579 (hitting .291 against righties, but .182 against lefties), while in the minors in 23 at-bats he hit .087/.154/.261.
+For the season, he played in 32 games in the majors, batting .281/.318/.579 (hitting .291 against righties, but .182 against lefties), while in the minors he hit .087/.154/.261 in 23 at-bats.